krismaedb/DevopsPrototyping/postgresql setup.md

 sys.path.insert(0, "...") → tells Apache where your Flask project folder is. create_app() → loads your Flask factory application. application → required variable name for mod_wsgi.

+Why We Created healthclinic.wsgi
+This file is the entry point for Apache.
+It tells Apache:
+- where the Flask project is located
+- how to load the create_app() function
+- what variable to run as the application
+- Apache reads this file and launches the Flask system automatically.

 ---